Ella-Truong/Ella-Truong/README.md

 ## 👩‍💻 about me

 - ✨ 70% introvert, 30% random
-- 🌱 Powered by coffee and curiosity
+- 🌱 powered by coffee and curiosity
-- 🎵 Probably listening to music right now
+- 🎵 probably listening to music right now

 ---